k1000/Alendar/_posts/2015-03-09-setting_django_upstart.md

 ---
 layout: post
 categories: it
-title: Ubuntu server instrumentation with Upstart, Gunicorn & Django
+title: Ubuntu server wewerfsre instrumentation with Upstart, Gunicorn & Django
 ---

 Create the init script for upstart in ``/etc/init/upstart-job.conf``